LenKagamine/lenkagamine.github.io/_projects/taptaprevolution.md

 ### Development

-Game.cpp handles the entire loading and playing portion of the game.
-All of the game's mechanics, including parsing the data files and drawing the notes and the grid, happen here.

-Utils.cpp is a group of utility methods, such as searching for songs, adjusting the console's size, and changing colour.

-Main.cpp is where the remainder of the code lies.
-The intro and all the menus are set here.

-To compile: Tap Tap Revolution makes a lot of Windows API calls to manipulate the console size, change colour, etc. It plays music using the MCI command `mciSendString()`, which requires `-lwinmm`.
+I chose to avoid using any external libraries or Windows API for graphics simply convenience (although manipulating the console window was in itself a challenge).

+Initially, the entire screen was refreshed when drawing each frame of the game.
+However, clearing and redrawing caused the window to constantly flicker.
+I fixed this by only redrawing portions of the screen that needed to be changed, such as moving the notes down or changing the score, and leaving the static portions untouched.
+This vastly improved the visibility of the game as most of the flickering disappeared.
+It still slightly suffers from the same problem, most visible on the notes, but is not very disruptive to the gameplay.